slatedocs/slate/source/includes/_message.md

 3. [Target Application] receives the decision and processes them by consumers, after generates an update reply and sends it back to the broker.

-Within this workflow, the message convert to the next phase under each transition.
+Within this workflow, the message proceeds to the next phase under each transition.

-- When source application publishing the message, which is an Update *Request* message
+- When source application publishes the message, which is an Update *Request* message
-- When Broker converted the request, it besomes an Update *Decision* message
+- When Broker converts the request, it becomes an Update *Decision* message
-- When Target application received the decision and processed it, then it transformed to Update *Reply* message delivered back to the broker.
+- When Target application receives the decision and processes it, then it transforms to Update *Reply* message and is delivered back to the broker.

-Normally, the message under each transition will extend the headers of current phase, and appends additional info for the next step.
+Normally, the message under each transition will extend the headers of the current phase, and append additional info for the next step.

 Phase | Who | Description
 ----- | --- | -----------